Sexually Abused Boys, and the Men They Become

 Talking about boyhood sexual abuse and its aftermath for men can be difficult, even painful.
 But such talk is absolutely essential.

-By age 16, as many as one in six boys in America has had unwanted sex with an adult or older child.
-Millions of men, abused as children, continue to live with the debilitating effects of shattered trust.
+By age 16, as many as 1 in 6 boys in America has had unwanted sex with an adult or older child.
+Millions of men abused as children continue to live with the debilitating effects of shattered trust.

-The media has been of little help deepening the conversation about male sexual victimization.
+The media has been of little help in deepening the conversation about male sexual victimization.
 Recent coverage about the sexual abuse of boys has emphasized preventing abuse, making sure sexual predators are sequestered from youthful prey, and "moving on."
-For example, the crises of a church that harbored predators have gotten far more air time than the harm done to the boys molested by priests.
+For example, the crises of a church that harbored predators have gotten far more airtime than the harm done to the boys molested by priests.

 It's disturbing to think about what it means to a boy when he's sexually abused by someone he trusts.
 Uncomfortable as we feel, however, we must either talk about the reality of his experience or continue to live in silence, with devastating consequences.